knuckleswtf/scribe/docs/config.md

 });
 ```

-Supposing we only want to match endpoints on the `v2-api.acme.co` domain and we want to exclude the `/status` route but include the metrics route from `api.acme.co`, we could use this configuration:
+If we only want to match endpoints on the `v2-api.acme.co` domain and we want to exclude the `/status` route but include the metrics route from `api.acme.co`, we could use this configuration:

 ```php
     'match' => [